 If you want to explore the town on your own, you can rent a car or chauffeur-driven car from car rentals in Chamba.
 Also, Chamba is a hill station and what better way to explore it on foot/trekking.
 This way, you will observe nature closely and witness its scenic trails and enchanting beauty.

 Best Time to Visit Chamba

 Azure skies and pleasant weather make summer the best time to visit Chamba.
-The temperature from March to June hovers between 14 °C and 30°C, making Chamba a traveler’s delight.
+The temperature from March to June hovers between 14 °C and 30°C, making Chamba a traveler's delight.
 If you want a respite from the scorching summer heat, plan a trip to Chamba in the summer months.
-Also, Sui Mata Festival is celebrated in summer, which is a fifteen-day festival of local customs and traditions.
+Also, Sui Mata Festival is celebrated in summer, a fifteen-day festival of local customs and traditions.
 For snow lovers, October to February is the best time to visit Chamba to enjoy chilly winds.
-The temperature in winters in Chamba drops to sub-zero, especially in December and January.
-Chamba becomes a winter wonderland, which allows you to enjoy snow fights, skiing, and snowboarding.
+The winter temperature in Chamba drops to sub-zero, especially in December and January.
+As a result, Chamba becomes a winter wonderland, which allows you to enjoy snow fights, skiing, and snowboarding.

 If you love rain, visit Chamba from July to September.
 You can enjoy the occasional showers that leave lush greenery behind.
 This charming town is filled with a romantic aura, inviting honeymoon couples to enjoy quality time.
 Minjar Fair and Bharmour Jatra Festival are also celebrated during this time, which gives you a wonderful spectacle of Himachali culture.

 Places to Visit in Chamba